timescale/docs/quick-start/golang.md

     //connect to database using a single connection func main() {
         /***********************************************/
-        /* Single Connection to TimescaleDB/ PostresQL */ /***********************************************/
+        /* Single Connection to TimescaleDB/ PostgreSQL */ /***********************************************/
         ctx := context.Background()
         connStr := "yourConnectionStringHere"